 Thinking back to those first days of going gluten free, long before gluten free bread was readily available in grocery stores, I tried to replicate my gluten filled lunch by spreading peanut butter and jam on plain rice cakes.
 I usually ended up throwing them out and eating nachos.

 Giving up a major part of your diet can make preparing meals a little intimidating.
 Even with a list of gluten free foods, you may be wondering how to put it all together.
 For the next couple of weeks, I’m going to be sharing the dinners that I cook here, and the lunches that I make from the leftovers.
 Not “reheat in the microwave” lunches.
 I’m too picky for that.
 If I give up a food, I want the food I can eat to be as amazing as possible.
-The dishes below will all be linked up with recipes within a few days.
+Follow the links below for some of my favorite dinners and lunches.
+Continue reading

 We had company last night.
 It was way too hot to cook so we ordered McDonald’s for some; but for me, and everyone else who wanted, I made salad.